hermantai/CodePath-TwitterClient/README.md

   * Tap on relative timestamp to toggle between relative and absolute timestamps
   * Re-enable loading more tweets if the network is recovered at some point after a load more failed.
   * Use cursor for RecyclerView, so the app does not use memory to store the tweets any more.
+  * A user can like/unlike a tweet at detail view.

 ## Video Walkthrough